-The Lightning Insight Panel is a search interface meant to be included in the sidebar of your Lightning applications and that suggests contextually relevant information to your agents.
-This panel is typically used to propose your support agents relevant solutions alongside their cases.
-However, you can use it with other Salesforce object types (e.g., Account, Opportunity, etc).
+The Coveo Insight Panel Lightning Component is a search interface that’s meant to be included in the sidebar of your Lightning applications.
+This panel is typically used to propose contextually relevant information to your support agents alongside their cases.
+However, you can also use it with other Salesforce object types (e.g., Account, Opportunity, etc).

-It is the Lightning Experience equivalent of the Coveo Classic Insight Panel (see Integrating a Coveo Classic Insight Panel).
+It’s the Lightning Experience equivalent of the Coveo Insight Panel Classic Component (see Integrating a Coveo Insight Panel Classic Component).

-This article shows the recommended way of integrating the Coveo Lightning Insight Panel in a Lightning application.
+This article shows the recommended way of integrating the Coveo Insight Panel Lightning Component in a Lightning application.

 Ensure that you have a Lightning application (e.g., Lightning Service Console, Sales, etc).

 Ensure that you have set up a domain name for your organization (see Set Up a My Domain Name).

 Ensure that you have installed and configured the Coveo for Salesforce V3 package (see Installing the Coveo for Salesforce Application).

 Step 1: Add the Coveo Insight Panel Lightning Component in Salesforce

-Adding a Lightning Insight Panel to a Record Page
+Adding a Coveo Insight Panel Lightning Component to a Record Page

-In Salesforce, access your Lightning Application (e.g., Lightning Service Console, Sales), and then open any of your record (e.g., Case, Opportunity, Account).
+In Salesforce, access your Lightning Application (e.g., Lightning Service Console, Sales), and then open any record (e.g., Case, Opportunity, Account).

-At the top right of the page, click the cog icon (), and then select Edit Page.
+At the top right of the page, click Settings , and then select Edit Page.

 Drag and drop the Coveo Insight Panel component to the right side panel (beside the Record Detail component).

-Depending on the record page you are modifying, the Lightning Insight Panel may display warnings such as:
+Depending on the record page you’re modifying, the Coveo Insight Panel Lightning Component may display warnings such as:

 Invalid field definition: Case_Subject

 By default, the component Record Fields value is set to:

 In order to perform contextual search, you must specify the fields that are relevant for your specific object type.
-For instance, with Opportunity, you should set the Record Fields value to:
+For example, with Opportunity, you should set the Record Fields value to: